FFGGSSJJ/Simple-UnixOS-Kernel/mp3_w-extra/README.md

 ## Environment w/ configuration

-> For general environment preparation, please refer to the mp0 document provided to you at the very beginning.
+> For general environment preparation, please refer to the mp0 document provided to you at the very beginning of this course.

 I build and test this kernel in a Ubuntu Virtural Machine with ubuntu version `Ubuntu 20.04`.